Live Mission

 The Surrender: The Jail Cell Epiphany

 Reading the Gospel of John, something shifted.
-The words that had been mere text transformed into a lifeline.
-In that moment of total desperation, Joshua experienced complete surrender:
+Words that had once seemed like text became a lifeline.
+In that moment of total desperation, Joshua surrendered:

 San Diego & The 6 AM Revelation

-Walking the quiet streets, vocalizing gratitude for his survival, a thought intruded with the force of revelation: "You should run for mayor of San Diego."
+As he vocalized gratitude for his survival, a thought arrived with the force of revelation: “You should run for mayor of San Diego.”

-Seeking backing, he met with a tech entrepreneur who delivered a pivotal reality check: "You cannot be the Mayor of San Diego if your goal is to impact the world.
-Your vision is too big for a city."
+Later, after sharing the idea with a tech entrepreneur, he received a reality check: “You cannot be the Mayor of San Diego if your goal is to impact the world.
+Your vision is too big for a city.”

 “Well, if I am not going to be the Mayor of San Diego, I will be the Mayor of the World.”

 He purchased TheWorldsMayor.com immediately.
-It was not a title of ego, but a mantle of responsibility.
-The mission: to inspire others to adopt the mayor's mentality—a universal stewardship of human potential.
+It was not a title of ego.
+It was a mantle of responsibility.
+The mission: inspire others to adopt the mayor's mentality — a universal stewardship of human potential.

 Visual Archives